-- Accounts which accumulate monetary transactions at their face value. - Cost of sales has been calculated by computing units sold in each month at the replacement cost of that month. - Depreciation of non-monetary assets, valued at acquisition cost, has been recorded based on the remeasured cost of such assets as detailed in Note 1. - Holding gains (losses) on inventories valued at replacement cost have been included in the "Holding gains (losses) on inventories" account. - Income (Loss) on long-term investments in which control, joint control or significant influence is held, has been calculated on the basis of the income (loss) of those companies and was included in the "Income (loss) on long-term investments" account. - The "Reversal of impairment of other current assets" account for the six-month period ended June 30, 2007, includes the reversal of the impairment charge of oil and gas exploration and producing fields held for sale as of December 31, 2006, which had been valued at the lower of their carrying amount and fair value less cost to sale.
+- Accounts which accumulate monetary transactions at their face value. - Cost of sales has been calculated by computing units sold in each month at the replacement cost of that month. - Depreciation of non-monetary assets, valued at acquisition cost, has been recorded based on the remeasured cost of such assets as detailed in Note 1. - Holding gains (losses) on inventories valued at replacement cost have been included in the "Holding gains on inventories" account. - Income (Loss) on long-term investments in which control, joint control or significant influence is held, has been calculated on the basis of the income (loss) of those companies and was included in the "Income (loss) on long-term investments" account, except for the exchange differences arising from the translation process of the foreign subsidiaries defined as integrated companies which are included in the account "Gains on assets Exchange differences". - The "Reversal of impairment of other current assets" account for the nine-month period ended September 30, 2007, includes the reversal of the impairment charge of oil and gas exploration and producing fields held for sale as of December 31, 2006, which had been valued at the lower of their carrying amount and fair value less cost to sale.
 In April 2007, the Company decided to suspend the selling process of those assets and transferred the book value of those assets as fixed assets held for use.